fabkrum/web-performance-resources/README.md

 ### Free tools and services

+* [Cumulative Layout Shift Debugger](https://webvitals.dev/cls): Visualise the Cumulative Layout Shift (CLS) to identify what needs improving on mobile and/or desktop in the initial load of a website.

 * [Pagespeed Compare](https://pagespeed.compare/)
 Compare performance metrics of your pages against each other or your competitors using Google PageSpeed Insights.